calcitem/Sanmill/README.md

 ### Qt Application

-To build the Qt application on Ubuntu or any Ubuntu-based Linux distribution, you must install Qt by running the following command as root:
+To build the Qt application on Ubuntu or any Ubuntu-based GNU/Linux distribution, you must install Qt by running the following command as root:

 ```shell
 sudo apt-get install qt6-base-dev qt6-multimedia-dev qtcreator